LF-RoGu/Java-Hometasks/HomeTask/HomeTask1/README.md

 ### Object Basics and Simple Data Objects, The Life Cycle of an Object,Characters and Strings
 Count the amount of vocals, spaces and consonants are in the stored string.

+> ### Solution Implementation
-For this logic a simple for cycle was suficient, where each character was checked.
+> For this logic a simple for cycle was suficient, where each character was checked.
 If it is a space, a counter is increase and another counter for the vowels.

-For the consonants a counter was made to check the total amount of letters that appear in the text.
-After all the letters are counter, for this variable the amount of vocals are substracted; this way the total amount of consonants are available.
+> Counters implemented:
+> * spaces
+> Check if the character is equal to ' '.
+> * vowels
+> Check if the character is between *a* & *z*
+>     *If the character is equal to a vowel then increase vocal counter
+> * letters
+> Check if the character is between *a* & *z*
+>     *If the character is not equal to a vowel then increase letter counter

 > [!IMPORTANT]
 > Run Intructions